-Metric/Tool Description Transportation Context (for use in all project eva luations) Bicyclist Volumes This metric analyzes bicyclist volumes for one or more peak periods.
-Average Daily Traffic (ADT) This metric analyzes vehicular volumes for a 24-hour or 48-hour period.
-Vehicle Speeds This metric analyzes average and 85th percentile vehicle speeds.
-Transit Speed and Reliability This metric analyzes transit travel time savings or losses.
-Changes in Transportation Behaviors (as needed based on evaluation objectives) Bicyclist Positioning This metric analyzes the location of bicyclists within the street cross section (i.e., within a bike facility, in a vehicle lane, or on the sidewalk).
-Vehicle Blockage of Bike Lanes This metric analyzes whether stopped vehicles obstruct the bike lane for parking, pickup/dropoff, or commercial loading/unloading activities.
-Vehicle Loading This metric analyzes passenger and/or commercial loading/unloading activities for compliance and duration.
-Vehicle Diversion This metric analyzes whether motorists use alternate routes after project implementation.
-Driver Yielding to Pedestrians at Crosswalks This metric analyzes whether motorists yield to pedestrians at midblock crosswalks and at intersections when making a right turn.
-Bicyclist Compliance at Intersections This metric analyzes whether bicyclist comply with traffic signals and stop signs.
-Close Calls This metric documents the number of observed close calls between motorists, bicyclists, and/or pedestrians.
-Transit Operator Feedback This tool uses direct feedback from transit operators on changes to transit.
-Proof of Concept Analysis (as needed based on design elements and evaluation objectives) Bicyclist Speeds This metric uses bicyclist speeds to understand the potential for bicyclists to reach to other street users.
-Driver Yielding to Bicyclists at Mixing Zones This metric analyzes whether motorists yield to bicyclists at a mixing zone when merging to enter the right turn lane.
-Bicyclist Path of Travel for Two-Stage Turn Boxes This metric analyzes whether bicyclists use two-stage turn boxes to complete left turns.
-Vehicle Approach Angle,Turning Path and Speed This metric analyzes motorists turning approach angle, distance from the curb or painted line, and turning speed.
-Public Perception (for use in all project evaluation ons) Public Opinion Surveys This tool uses surveys to analyze the perceptions of transportation users including pedestrians, bicyclists, motorists, and transit users.
-Special Case Metrics (for longer-term analyses) Collision Rates This metric analyzes reported collisions before and after implementation, with a minimum of one year of post-implementation data.
-Economic Benefit Analysis This tool addresses changes in business activity before and after implementation, with a minimum of one year of post-implementation data.
-Demographic and Equity Analysis This tool addresses demographic conditions associated with the surrounding neighborhood and/or those using the implemented improvements.
+Metric/Tool Description Transportation Context (for use in all project eva luations) Bicyclist Volumes Bicyclist volumes for one or more peak periods.
+Average Daily Traffic (ADT) Vehicular volumes for a 24-hour or 48-hour period.
+Vehicle Speeds Average and 85th percentile vehicle speeds.
+Transit Speed and Reliability Transit travel time savings or losses.
+Changes in Transportation Behaviors (as needed based on evaluation objectives) Bicyclist Positioning Location of bicyclists within the street cross section (i.e., within a bike facility, in a vehicle lane, or on the sidewalk).
+Vehicles Blocking Bike Lanes Stopped vehicles obstructing the bike lane for parking, pickup/dropoff, or com- mercial loading/unloading activities.
+Vehicle Loading Passenger and/or commercial loading/unloading activities for compliance and duration.
+Vehicle Diversion Motorists using alternate routes after project implementation.
+Driver Yielding to Pedestrians at Crosswalks Motorists yielding to pedestrians at midblock crosswalks and at intersections when making a right turn.
+Bicyclist Compliance at Intersections Bicyclist compliance with traffic signals and stop signs.
+Close Calls Number of observed close calls between motorists, bicyclists, and/or pedestrians.
+Transit Operator Feedback Direct feedback from transit operators on changes to transit.
+Proof of Concept Analysis (as needed based on o design elements and evaluation objectives) Bicyclist Speeds Bicyclist speeds for one or more peak periods.
+Driver Yielding to Bicyclists at Mixing Zones Motorists yielding to bicyclists at a mixing zone when merging to enter the right turn lane.
+Bicyclist Path of Travel for Two-Stage Turn Boxes Bicyclists using two-stage turn boxes to complete left turns.
+Vehicle Approach Angle,Turning Path and Speed Motorists turning approach angle, distance from the curb or painted line, and turning speed.
+Public Perception (for use in all project evaluation ons) Public Opinion Surveys Perceptions of transportation users including pedestrians, bicyclists, motorists, and transit users.
+Special Case Metrics (for longer-term analyses) Collision Rates Reported collisions before and after implementation, with a minimum of one year of post-implementation data.
+Economic Benefit Analysis Changes in business activity before and after implementation, with a minimum of one year of post-implementation data.
+Demographic and Equity Analysis Demographic conditions associated with the surrounding neighborhood and/or those using the implemented improvements.